Tofu Tacos

 Can you cook the tofu ahead of time?

 Yes!
-Cooked tofu will keep well covered in the fridge for 3 to 5 days so it’s great for meal prep.
-Cook up a big batch of this to add to taco salad in the week!
-You can eat it cold, or reheat quickly in a skillet or bake in the oven at 360F til warmed through.
+Cooked tofu will keep well covered in the fridge for 3 to 5 days.
+I like to cook up a big batch of this to add to taco salad in the week!
+You can eat it cold, or reheat it quickly in a skillet or bake in the oven at 360F until it’s warmed through.

 Why does my tofu have no flavor?

-We love serving these tacos with some diced avocados and a tangy cabbage slaw, but you can add whatever your favorites are!
-Try them with:
+I love serving these tacos with some diced avocados and a tangy cabbage slaw, but you can add any of your favorites!
+I’d recommend trying ’em with:

 Corn Salsa